-Constructing Public Opinion is a classic documentary that explodes the myth that politicians too often cave into polling numbers, that too little leadership and too much knee-jerk democracy is at the root of Americans’ disillusionment with politics.
-Professor Justin Lewis argues instead that public opinion is in effect manufactured and distorted in ways that undermine true democratic participation.
-He also maintains that the reasons for this are less conspiratorial than institutional: a reflection of the mandate of political, corporate and media elites to maintain the status quo in order to satisfy their interdependent interests.
+Constructing Public Opinion is a classic documentary that deconstructs the myth that politicians often follow polling numbers to form their positions and policies.
+Professor Justin Lewis claims that public opinion is manufactured and distorted to undermine the democratic process.
+He also maintains that the reasons for this are less conspiratorial than institutional–an ongoing mandate of political, corporate and media elites to maintain the status quo in order to satisfy their interdependent interests.

 The film takes a sustained and critical look at the rise and influence of public opinion polls in American politics, and examines the relationship between politics, media and the public.
 It demonstrates that public opinion data used by politicians and reported by the media do not so much reflect what Americans think as much as they construct public opinion itself.
 Lewis investigates, against conventional wisdom, a central paradox: that the very opinion polling that appears to wield such influence over politicians, and media coverage of politics, has in actuality distorted and limited the voice of the public.

 The film explores this paradox by showing how the potential power of polling to give people a voice in the political process is undermined by the nature of the political system itself.